All Episodes

 This is 1913 Atlanta.

-Like you don't even have to give him a reason to lynch a black man, right?
+Like, you don't even have to give him a reason to lynch a black man, right?

-You could have just been like he sneezed my way and they would have lynched him.
+You could have just been like, he sneezed my way, and they would have lynched him.

-The evidence was so overwhelming that Leo Frank did it that they actually said, no, actually, you did this.
+The evidence was so overwhelming that Leo Frank did it, that they actually said, no, actually, you did this.

-You did this and you tried to put it on your black employee because you know it's the South and it's racist and that normally we would lynch this dude, but you're just up to your neck in guilt.
+And you tried to put it on your black employee because you know it's the South and it's racist and that normally we would lynch this dude, but you're just up to your neck in guilt.

 And the ADL has been trying to go backwards and relitigate this and pretend that Leo Frank was a victim of lynching.

-They hunted him down and they lynched him, but they want you to know he's the real victim of the story, right?
+But they want you to know he's the real victim of the story, right?

 Because why can't you just kill a Catholic girl, right?